gvwilson/teachtogether.tech/_chapters_en/meetings.md

 A post mortem is run like any other meeting, but with a few additional guidelines [[Derb2006](#CITE)]:

-Get a moderator who wasn't part of the project
-: and doesn't have a stake in it.
+- **Get a moderator who wasn't part of the project** and doesn't have a stake in it.
 Otherwise, the meeting will either go in circles, or focus on only a subset of important topics.
 In the case of student projects, this moderator might be the course instructor, or a TA.

-Set aside an hour, and only an hour.
+- **Set aside an hour, and only an hour.**
-: In my experience, nothing useful is said in the first ten minutes of anyone's first post mortem, since people are naturally a bit shy about praising or damning their own work.
+  In my experience, nothing useful is said in the first ten minutes of anyone's first post mortem, since people are naturally a bit shy about praising or damning their own work.
 Equally, nothing useful is said after the first hour: if you're still talking, it's probably because one or two people have a *lot* they want to get off their chests.

-Require attendance.
+- **Require attendance.**
-: Everyone who was part of the project ought to be in the room for the post mortem.
+  Everyone who was part of the project ought to be in the room for the post mortem.
 This is more important than you might think: the people who have the most to learn from the post mortem are often least likely to show up if the meeting is optional.

-Make two lists.
+- **Make two lists.**
-: When I'm moderating, I put the headings "Do Again" and "Do Differently" on the board, then do a lap around the room and ask every person to give me one item (that hasn't already been mentioned) for each list.
+  When I'm moderating, I put the headings "Do Again" and "Do Differently" on the board, then do a lap around the room and ask every person to give me one item (that hasn't already been mentioned) for each list.

-Comment on actions, rather than individuals.
+- **Comment on actions, rather than individuals.**
-: By the time the project is done, some people simply won't be able to stand one another.
+  By the time the project is done, some people simply won't be able to stand one another.
 Don't let this sidetrack the meeting: if someone has a specific complaint about another member of the team, require him to criticize a particular event or decision.
 "He had a bad